BenWare144/Heno-Paste-from-Hippo/README.md

 -   It uses regular expressions (`RegExp`) to parse the clipboard text based on section headers like "History:", "Objective Assessment:", "Problem List:", etc.

+## How It Works

+1. The user generates a note in Hippo Scribe.

+2. The user copies the entire text of the note to their clipboard.

+3. The user navigates to the appropriate patient document in Heno (e.g., an Evaluation, Daily Note, etc.).

+4. The script injects an "Autofill" button onto the Heno page.

+5. Clicking the button reads the clipboard content, intelligently parses the different sections (Subjective, Objective, Assessment, Goals), and populates the correct text areas on the Heno form.

 **Disclaimer:** This script depends on the specific HTML structure and element IDs of the Heno EMR website.
 If Heno's developers update their site, this script may break.
 Please open an issue if you encounter any problems.